Glass Elevator

 Narrative NonfictionSelective

-A narrow lane: pop culture and cultural criticism, plus sports books that center women or queer athletes.
+A narrow lane: Whatnall is seeking narrative nonfiction in the areas of pop culture and cultural criticism, and sports books that foreground women or queer athletes.
+Other nonfiction categories are not currently a focus.

 04